Capital of the Scottish Highlands

 In the Crown area (just up from Stephen's Brae) you will find The Drawing Room in Kingsmills Road.
 The shop has a wide range of gifts for adults and children including jewellery, toys, table linen, soaps, glass gifts, Harris Tweed bags and accessories.

 Out of town shopping includes the retail park on the A96 to Nairn/Aberdeen.
-This features a 24-hour Tesco supermarket, electrical & DIY stores, Boots, etc. Other major stores (furniture, electrical goods, clothes, etc.) can be found in 3 other locations around the city: Carsegate, Inshes and the Longman estate.
+This features a 24-hour Tesco supermarket, DIY store, Boots, etc. Other major stores (furniture, electrical goods, clothes, etc.) can be found in 3 other locations around the city: Carsegate, Inshes and the Longman estate.

-Also try La Tortilla Asesina - a Spanish restaurant / tapas bar on Castle Street
+Also try La Tortilla Asesina - a Spanish restaurant / tapas bar on Castle Street.
+Opposite is the Castle Tavern up which is well recommended for its food and real ales.

 For something to suit all, try Girvan's Restaurant which is near the Holland and Barrett health food shop opposite the shopping centre in Eastgate.
 Girvan's has a varied lunch and dinner menu with excellent food and is good value for money.
 They also serve tea and cakes.
 Open 9am - 10pm.

-On Ness Walk by the bridge opposite the castle, Riva is a good Italian restaurant specialising in pasta (with a dedicated pizzeria upstairs).
-Almost next door is John Macnabs Bar & Bistro in The Columba Hotel.
-Just slightly further down the river from there, The Palace Hotel serves nice bar meals (no need to book) and also has a restaurant (it's preferable to book a table in advance).
+On Ness Walk by the bridge opposite the castle, Rocpool Restaurant (award-winning and highly stylish) is on the corner.
+Just to the left is Prime is a good restaurant specialising in steak and seafood (it has a dedicated pizzeria upstairs).
+Next door is John Macnabs Bar & Bistro in The Columba Hotel.
+Just slightly further down the river from there, The Palace Hotel serves nice bar meals (no need to book) and also has a restaurant (but may be busy with coach parties and other guests staying at the hotel, so booking is advisable).

 Step into the tranquil haven provided by the Royal Highland Hotel (formerly known as The Station Hotel, next to the train station).
 They have lunch and dinner menus in the adjacent ASH bar/restaurant.